 Kathryn A. Cassidy.
 Ms. Cassidy has served as a Trustee since 2015.
-Ms. Cassidy has been designated as one of the Board's "audit committee financial experts" given her extensive accounting and finance experience.
 She is a member of the Board of Directors for Vertical Aerospace Ltd., a publicly-traded aerospace and technology company, where she serves as Chair of the Audit Committee.
 Previously, Ms. Cassidy held several senior management positions at General Electric Company ("GE") and General Electric Capital Corporation ("GECapital") and its subsidiaries, where she worked for 35 years, most recently as Advisor to the Chairman of GECapital and Senior Vice President and Treasurer of GE and GECapital.
 As Senior Vice President and Treasurer, Ms. Cassidy led capital markets and treasury matters of multiple initial public offerings.
 Ms. Cassidy was responsible for managing global treasury operations, including global funding, hedging, derivative accounting and execution, cash and liquidity management, cash operations and treasury services, and global regulatory compliance and reporting for liquidity, derivatives, market risk and counterparty credit risk.
 Formerly, Ms. Cassidy served as a Director of buildOn, a not-for-profit organization, where she served as Chair of the Finance Committee.
 Based on the foregoing, Ms. Cassidy is experienced with financial and investment matters.

 John G. Chou.
 Mr. Chou has served as a Trustee since 2022.
 Mr. Chou is retired.
-Formerly, he held several executive and senior management positions at Cencora, Inc. ("Cencora") (formerly AmerisourceBergen Corporation) from 2002-2022, including Executive Vice President and Special Advisor to the Chairman and Chief Executive Officer, Executive Vice President and Chief Legal & Business Officer, and Executive Vice President and General Counsel.
+Formerly, he held several executive and senior management positions at Cencora, Inc. ("Cencora") (formerly AmerisourceBergen Corporation) from 2002-2022, including

+Executive Vice President and Special Advisor to the Chairman and Chief Executive Officer, Executive Vice President and Chief Legal & Business Officer, and Executive Vice President and General Counsel.
 As Executive Vice President and Chief Legal Officer, Mr. Chou was responsible for managing Cencora's legal, regulatory, quality, privacy, global business resilience and enterprise risk management functions, among others.
 In addition, he previously held senior legal positions at Cigna Corporation, ARCO Chemical Europe, and Arco Chemical Company, and also practiced law at various law firms, including most recently as a member of Eckert Seamens Cherin & Mellott, LLC.
 Mr. Chou currently serves as the President of the Board of Trustees of Episcopal Community Services and as a member of the Board of Directors of the Committee of Seventy.
 Based on the foregoing, Mr. Chou is experienced with financial and investment matters.